chobie/php-protocolbuffers/README.md

 --------------

-PHP Protocol Buffers implementation also provides `ProtocolBuffers::encode(ProtocolBuffersDescribable $message)` and `ProtocolBuffers::decode(string classname, $bytes)` methods. you can serialize / deserialize any object which implements `ProtocolBuffersDescribable` or "public static getDescriptor()" method. this is very useful when evaluating protocol buffers serialization.
+PHP Protocol Buffers implementation also provides `ProtocolBuffers::encode(ProtocolBuffersDescribable $message)` and `ProtocolBuffers::decode(string classname, $bytes)` methods. you can serialize / deserialize any object which implements `ProtocolBuffers\Describable` or "public static getDescriptor()" method. this is very useful when evaluating protocol buffers serialization.